UNC-Major-Lab/Fragment-Isotope-Distribution-Paper/README.md

 $ ./GenerateTrainingData ../data/human_sp_112816.fasta out/S0/data/ 10000 5 1 0 300
 ```

 The above generates the training data for the first 5 isotopes for the average spline up to 10kDa and the sulfur-specific spline with 0 sulfurs.
 Repeat for the last command with different values of S for other sulfur-specific models.
+For publication we did the first 100 isotopes.

 ### Generate splines
 Open MATLAB